The Best Places to Buy Stylish, Affordable Rugs Online

 If you tend to gravitate to more neutrals, Rugs USA has a great selection of neutral area rugs that are anything but boring, from plush shag rugs to hand-tufted designs.
 We love this minimal, Moroccan-inspired zig-zag.
 It looks very similar to a bestseller over at West Elm.

 If you want a one-of-a-kind rug, you can shop gorgeous vintage rugs from all over the world without sifting through dusty antique stores and estate sales on the direct-to-consumer site Revival Rugs.
-The antique rugs are more expensive than vintage-inspired new rugs you'll find at the other sites on this list, but they're all well priced and you can find several under $500.
-While finding just the right style and size for your space may be tricky with vintage rugs since usually, only one size is available, Revival Rugs also has a "Revival-made" line of new rugs that are inspired by traditional techniques, handwoven in India and available in multiple sizes.
+The antique rugs are more expensive than vintage-inspired new rugs you'll find at the other sites on this list, but they're all well-priced and you can find several under $500.
+While finding just the right style and size for your space may be tricky with vintage rugs since only one size is usually available.
+Revival Rugs also has a "Revival-made" line of new rugs inspired by traditional techniques, handwoven in India and available in multiple sizes.

 If you love the look of vintage but want more size, color and shape options, you can achieve a similar look for a lot less with designs from eSale Rugs.
 They have an impressive selection of vintage-inspired rugs that really do look vintage, from Persian-inspired bohemian rugs to groovy-inspired designs.
 This chartreuse floral rug is giving us major 70s vibes.

 Rugs Direct had tons of trendy, budget-friendly rugs, but the coolest product line is their collection of vinyl cloth.
 These trompe l'oeil designs mimic pricey tile and it’s gorgeous, from Portuguese azulejos to French bistro-inspired “tile.”
 The smaller mats and runners are perfect for kitchens, laundry rooms or mudrooms because they just wipe clean.